IanStarnes/Barbara-And-Ian/Postlabs/Data Analysis-Gas Transfer.md

 **Figure 1** Representative subset of 5 data sets showing the dissolved oxygen vs. time

 3. Calculate C⋆ based on the average water temperature, barometric pressure, and the equation from environmental processes analysis called O2_sat.
 C⋆=PO2e(1727T−2.105) where T is in Kelvin, PO2 is the partial pressure of oxygen in atmospheres, and C⋆ is in mg/L.
+4. Estimate k̂ v,l using linear regression and equation (103) for each data set.
+5. Create a graph with a representative plot showing the model curve (as a smooth curve) and the data from one experiment.
+You will need to derive the equation for the concentration of oxygen as a function of time based on equation (103).
+6. Plot k̂ v,l as a function of airflow rate (μmole/s).
+7. Plot OTE as a function of airflow rate (?mole/s) with the oxygen deficit (C⋆−C) set at 6 mg/L.

 ```python
 from aguaclara.core.units import unit_registry as u